Jack Newall

-Jack John Newall (born 15 March 2007) is an English professional footballer who plays as a striker for EFL League One club Burton Albion.
+Jack John Newall (born 15 March 2007) is an English professional footballer who plays as a striker for Stoke City.

 Club career

+Burton Albion

 A youth product of Derby County, West Bromwich Albion and Burton Albion, Newall signed as a first year scholar with Burton Albion on 25 July 2023.
 On 9 August 2024, Newall joined Carlton Town on loan in the Northern Premier League.
 On 29 October 2024, Bromsgrove Sporting announced he joined the club on a work experience loan in the Southern Football League.
 He made his senior and professional debut with Burton Albion in a 5–2 EFL Cup win over Northampton Town on 12 November 2024.
 On 13 May 2025, Newall was promoted to Burton Albion's senior team.
+In January 2026, he joined Stourbridge on an initial one-month loan.
+On 12 May 2026, Burton said the player would leave in the summer once his contract expired.

+Stoke City

+Newall joined EFL Championship side Stoke City in July 2026, linking up with their U21 squad.